shhoalex/revgraph/docs/gitbook-src/core/01-value.md

 # Value

-A `value` is a fundamental component of a computational graph.
+A `value` is a fundamental component of a computational graph that extends the functionality of a `rc.tensor`.
 It has an internal property `data` that represents the actual `numpy` array.
 All `value`s act as a wrapper class that form computational graphs with other `value` or `function_primitive`.